danlyke/nodejspresentation/README.md

-Just a presentation I did for http://beawimp.org on NodeJS
+Just a presentation I did for http://beawimp.org and Hack Sonoma on NodeJS